 So we're heading to Slovakia - not to rowdy Bratislava, but deep into the country's jagged mountain ranges which bubble with hot springs and are lacerated by epic gorges.
 Yes, this year's unadulterated nature binge of choice is Slovakia: here are the five reasons why.

-Five reasons why this Central European heartland is ticking all our nature-binge boxes.
+Why this Central European heartland is ticking all our nature-binge boxes

 1. It's home to one of Europe's last remaining wildernesses